Grounded Text-to-Image Synthesis with Attention Refocusing: Method

-\myparagraph{Self-attention layer} To facilitate the use of global information, self-attention layers are used in Stable Diffusion.
-It propagates the feature at each spatial location to a similar region in the feature map of resolution $h^\prime \times w^\prime$.
-With all key-value-query obtained from the same feature map through linear mappings and the same formula in \Eref{eq:attention}, the self-attention map is computed as $A^s \in [0,1]^{n_q \times n_q}$.
-Similarly, we use $A^s_p \in [0,1]^{h^\prime \times w^\prime}$ to denote the self-attention map of all pixels attending to pixel $p$.
+\myparagraph{Self-attention layer.} It is used to facilitate the use of global information.
+It propagates the feature at each spatial location to a similar region in the feature map of resolution $h \times w$.
+With all key-value-query obtained from the same feature map through linear mappings and \Eref{eq:attention}, the self-attention map is denoted as $S^t \in [0,1]^{hw \times hw}$.
+Similarly, we use $S^t_p \in [0,1]^{h \times w}$ to denote the self-attention map of all pixels attending to pixel $p$.